Skip to main content

 When Should I File a Lawsuit for Tinnitus After a Michigan Car Accident?

 You will also need to show that the other driver is liable for your injuries, often requiring you to establish that negligence did occur.
-An experienced car accident lawyer can help with this by reviewing your personal injury case, compiling evidence, negotiating a fair settlement, and, if necessary, representing you in court.
+An experienced car accident lawyer can help by reviewing your personal injury case, compiling evidence, negotiating a fair settlement, and, if necessary, representing you in court.

 What Damages Can You Collect from a Tinnitus Lawsuit?

-Economic
+Economic Damages

 Economic damages include financial losses you experience as a result of your injuries.
 These can include: